wrightmat/dnd-eberron/adventures/C03. Riddles of the Third Age/Future Adventure Concepts.md

 This is a way to fully empower the Lantern of Seeking.
 Possibly also reveal some additional information about the world, and/or give the party the opportunity to gain an ally (the Steel Dragon NPC might be good here).
 Green difficulty (average CR 7, max CR 12).

 ##### [[2-06.
 The Draconic Phylactery]]
+Probably taliored to Staff.
 An opportunity to give more information about Arstyvrax and his undead nature, as well as to give them control over his phylactery.
 Potential to ally with Haze-of-Death as well.
 Green difficulty (average CR 7, max CR 12).

 ##### [[2-07.
 Stygianos the Carrion Sphinx]]
 Final challenge in Khorvaire, and fulfillment of the party's promise to Reigney.
 Could be the location of the Draakhorn?
 Yellow difficulty (average CR 9, max CR 15).

 ##### [[2-08.
 Passage Through the Crystal Library]]
-Tailored to Aither and/or Staff, and also a way to get to Argonnessen without being detected.
+Most tied to Aither's backstory, but mostly a way to get to Argonnessen without being detected.
+Should also be a fun final challenge for all of the players, and a way to teach a lesson.
 Red difficulty (average CR 10, max CR 17).

 ##### The Vast

 * Final adventure where the players confront the topaz dragons and try to prevent their ritual to release Tiamat.
+Mechanics should really lean into the idea of order versus chaos.
 * BBEG: Ancient Topaz Dragon (CR 20), with modifications, used for [[characters/Arstyvrax|Arstyvrax]].
 * Final Battle:
 	* Part 1: Topaz dragons, probably as a swarm